-- 1.9 The strategy and annual plan has been drafted giving consideration to the HCPC's budget for internal audit.
-The audit days indicated in an internal plan should be those considered necessary to provide reasonable assurance to the CEO, the Audit and Risk Assurance Committee and Council on the effectiveness of the HCPC's governance, risk and control processes and provide sufficient work to form the annual internal audit opinion. - 1.10 The cost for delivery for 2022/23 is £54,061 excl.
-VAT, which translates into 60.5 days.
-This includes £6,305 worth of budget carried forward from last year due to the deferral of a Business Change Governance audit.

-- 1.11 BDO LLP UK has a core group of professionally qualified staff, including CIIA qualified staff, and experienced auditors.
-Our team is fully attuned with modern internal audit practice and recognised risk and governance standards. - 1.12 We also have access to other specialists such as tax, an in-house fraud investigation team, risk management specialists, training and systems implementation experts.
+- 1.10 The strategy and annual plan has been drafted giving consideration to the HCPC's budget for internal audit.
+The audit days indicated in an internal plan should be those considered necessary to provide reasonable assurance to the CEO, the Audit and Risk Assurance Committee and Council on the effectiveness of the HCPC's governance, risk and control processes and provide sufficient work to form the annual internal audit opinion. - 1.11 The cost for delivery for 2023/24 is £48,515 excl.
+VAT, which translates into 55 days. - 1.12 BDO LLP UK has a core group of professionally qualified staff, including CIIA qualified staff, and experienced auditors.
+Our team is fully attuned with modern internal audit practice and recognised risk and governance standards. - 1.13 We also have access to other specialists such as tax, an in-house fraud investigation team, risk management specialists, training and systems implementation experts.